Permanent residency and citizenship for NZers in Australia

-If you move to Australia as an NZ citizen you won’t automatically get permanent residency status in Australia.
-However, you will have a Special Category visa that means you can live, study and work in Australia for as long as you like — this doesn’t mean you have permanent residency.
+If you move to Australia as an NZ citizen you will not automatically get permanent residency status in Australia.
+However, you will have a Special Category visa that means you can live, study and work in Australia for as long as you like — this does not mean you have permanent residency.

 You need to apply for permanent residency.
 Permanent residency means you can:

-- apply for unemployment or sickness benefits — you can’t receive these benefits until 2 years after being made a permanent resident in Australia
+- apply for unemployment or sickness benefits — you cannot receive these benefits until 2 years after being made a permanent resident in Australia

 - sponsor family members who want to apply for permanent residency, and

 If you were living in Australia before 26 February 2001

 You might already be a permanent resident.

 If you arrived in Australia after 26 February 2001